rajeshdavidbabu/s3-file-concat/README.md

 - Jest
 - aws-sdk-mock

 Unit tests are implemented using [Jest](https://jest-bot.github.io/jest/), test-cases for concatenating/merging all types of files are covered.
 Since AWS S3 requires a network operation, they are mocked to buffer our local test-data.
-You can safely assume that these files are present on the server.
+You can safely assume that the test data files are present on your target AWS S3 Bucket.

 The AWS test data is present here, at [s3BucketTestFiles](https://github.com/rajeshdavidbabu/s3-file-concat/tree/master/test/s3BucketTestFiles).